ekamperi/ekamperi.github.io/_posts/2019-07-28-gradient-descent.md

 {% raw %}

 ClearAll["Global`*"];
-(* Generate some points along the 5x+7 line plus some noise *) data = Table[{x + RandomReal[], 7 + 5 x + RandomReal[]}, {x, 0, 10, 0.1}];
+(* Generate some points along the y = 5x + 7 line plus some noise *)
+data = Table[{x + RandomReal[], 7 + 5 x + RandomReal[]}, {x, 0, 10, 0.1}];

 (* Define our cost function as the mean of the square error.
-Subscripting variables don't work quite well, so let's just use u for theta0 and v for theta1.
+Subscripting variables doesn't work quite well, so let's just use u for theta0 and v for theta1.
    J(u, v) = (1/n) * Sum (y_predicted - y_true)^2 *)
 cost[u_, v_] := Mean[(u + v*First@# - Last@#)^2 & /@ data]

-(* Set the learning rate and iterate for 1000 steps, updating u, v *) a = 10^-2;
+(* Set the learning rate and iterate for 1000 steps, initialize our estimates of u,v and use gradient descent to update u,v *) a = 10^-2;
 costs =
   Reap[